Michelin Guide Macau (0 Stars)

 Michelin Guide Macau: Alain Ducasse (**)

 Yet another puffed up prima donna restaurant in Macau that’s all name and no game, Alain Ducasse belongs on the same scrapheap as Robuchon, where fraud flourishes and arrogance promulgates.
-Highlights of my $3000 meal were the brioche starter bread and amuse bouche; it was all downhill from there.
+Highlights of my $3000 meal were the brioche starter bread and amuse bouche; it went all downhill from there.

 Feng Wei Ju (**)